LucianoMalagola/Project-Portfolio/README.md

 I’m passionate about AI and Machine Learning, especially in applications such as finance, healthcare, supply chain optimization, and predictive modeling.
 Always curious and eager to learn, I thrive on leveraging data and technology to transform complex problems into actionable insights.

-You can review my CV in English [here](https://github.com/LucianoMalagola/CV-Resume-Luciano-Malagola/blob/main/Luciano%20Malagola%20-%20CV%20(ENG).pdf)
+You can review my **CV** in [English](https://github.com/LucianoMalagola/CV-Resume-Luciano-Malagola/blob/main/Luciano%20Malagola%20-%20CV%20(ENG).pdf) or in [Spanish](https://github.com/LucianoMalagola/CV-Resume-Luciano-Malagola/blob/main/Luciano%20Malagola%20-%20CV%20(ESP).pdf)
-Or in Spanish [here](https://github.com/LucianoMalagola/CV-Resume-Luciano-Malagola/blob/main/Luciano%20Malagola%20-%20CV%20(ESP).pdf)

 This repository showcases my projects in Data Analysis, Data Science and Engineering, Programming, and IoT, blending my background in Electronics with my growing expertise in AI and Machine Learning.